 He was the first person I asked to join Mahavishnu Orchestra.
 This was the band.
 But I have to tell you about Billy and I. We started playing this music before even Jerry arrived, before Jan arrived, before Rick arrived.
 We were playing just guitar and drums in [our] rehearsal studio in New York.

-Well, I have to say I learnt than you can possibly imagine from Miles.
-Just to be with him.
-Because, to be on stage with him was one thing.
-The second say I arrived in New York, he already was in the studio.
+MCLAUGHLIN: Well, I have to say I learnt more than you can possibly imagine from Miles.
+Just being with him.
+When I arrived in New York, he was already in the studio.
 He invited me for “In A Silent Way”.
-Already in that session I leant AMAZING THINGS.
+Already in that session I leant amazing things.
 But he put me on a test too.
-He had a way of talking to musicians that was unique…I’m not Miles Davis.
-I’m myself with the musicians.
-But it was fantastic to see him work with musicians.
+He had a way of talking to musicians that was unique.
+I’m not Miles Davis.
+I’m myself with the musicians, but it was fantastic to see him work with musicians.

 Let me tell you [about] “In A Silent Way” – that’s the title track and that’s the title of the album.
 I’m very nervous.
-He’s my hero since I’m 15 years old.
+He’s been my hero since I was 15 years old.
 And I’m all of a sudden in the studio with him.
-We have this tune – a piece by Joe Zawinul.
-But there’s no guitar-part because Joe doesn’t know I was invited to come to the studio only the night before.
+We have this tune, a piece by Joe Zawinul, but there’s no guitar-part because Joe doesn’t know I was invited to come to the studio only the night before.
 So there’s no guitar-part.
 He gave me a photo-copy of the piano-part.
 We started.
 I’m playing from the piano-part.
-We play a couple of times [but] Miles – he doesn’t like it.
-He looks at me and say: “You play on the guitar.” – I say: “Oh, you want me to play everything with the chords and melody ?” – “EVERYTHING!” – you know, he didn’t have a voice.
-“John, play everything!”. – “It’s a piano part, not a guitar-part!” – “It that affects ?” (laughs).
+We play a couple of times [but] Miles doesn’t like it.
+He looks at me and says “You play on the guitar.”
+I say “Oh, you want me to play everything with the chords and melody ?”
+You know, he didn’t have a voice.
+“John, play everything!”
+“It’s a piano part, not a guitar-part!”
+I reply.
+“It that affects ?” (laughs).
 Ironic!
 I’m sitting there and I don’t know what to do!
 He’s looking at me, all the musicians, they’re looking at me.
 What I’m gonna do ?
 Because I have a piano-part, I can’t do what he wants.
 I don’t know the score.
-All of a sudden he says: “Play it like you don’t know how to play the guitar!” – can you imagine, to say something like this?
-And the musicians – “We never heard this before!”.
-I say: “What does he mean?!”
+All of a sudden he says, “Play it like you don’t know how to play the guitar!”
+Can you imagine, to say something like this?
+And the musicians hadn’t heard that before.
+I say, “What does he mean?!”
 I’m already sweating.
-But it’s ok.
+But it’s okay.

 Of course, you always run into problems.
 In the end, Mahavishnu Orchestra is a classic example.
 You ask me about this.
-We had SO MUCH SUCCESS.
+We had so much success.
 In a way, I regret that we had so much success.
-Because, there’s one thing I learnt from one person already in 1960’s.
-He told me and I respected it…He was actually my lawyer.
-And said: “John, failure is easy to do with.
+Because, there’s one thing I learnt from one person already in the 1960’s.
+He told me and I respected it, he was actually my lawyer, he said: “John, failure is easy to deal with.
 Success is much more difficult.” – you can understand that.
 I never forgot that.
 In the end, I had a problem.
 But I can understand this problem.
 You have to remember that we had this band with a lot of success – big audiences, playing big tours and everything.

 I was into my meditation trip; I was into my yoga.
-After bit concerts, I got home to the hotel – I had a salad and I got to sleep.
-And the guys, they went drinking, have girls or have a good time…That’s what musicians normally do on the road!
-I know!
-But I was into my trip.
-In a way, you could say I was a little antisocial.
-Because, I didn’t go drinking with them, smoking dope, hanging out with girls etc…But I didn’t ask them to meditate or to do what I wanted to do.
+After big concerts, I got home to the hotel, I had a salad, and I went to sleep.
+The guys went drinking, have girls or have a good time.
+That’s what musicians normally do on the road, I know, but I was into my trip.
+In a way, you could say I was a little antisocial, because, I didn’t go drinking with them, smoking dope, hanging out with girls, etc, but I didn’t ask them to meditate or to do what I wanted to do.
 That was my life.
-I know, perhaps being the leader and having my own trip going…And you can understand [everything].
+I know, perhaps being the leader and having my own trip going and you can understand [everything].
 At the end, it became very difficult with Jan Hammer and Jerry Goodman.
 Very difficult.
 To the point when they didn’t want to speak to me anymore (laughs).

 MCLAUGHLIN: Yeah.
 It’s very sweet for you to say!
 But in the end, Dan, music is really the power.
 Music is everything.
-It’s so much more then my trip, his trip…Music is from the universe.
-It connects us all in such beautiful way.
-But it was actually the cause behind the breakup of the first Mahavishnu.
-I regret to this day…Afterwards, Jerry and I became good friends again.
-But Jan Hammer never spoke to me again.
+It’s so much more than my trip, his trip.
+Music is from the universe.
+It connects us all in such a beautiful way, but it was actually the cause behind the breakup of the first Mahavishnu.
+I regret it to this day.
+Afterwards, Jerry and I became good friends again, but Jan Hammer never spoke to me again.
 I still don’t know why (laughs).
 Can you imagine?
 But that’s life.
 I went on, there was the second Mahavishnu.
 In the end, there was the third version.
 But the music goes on.
 My life is music.
 Music comes into my head.
 Here I am – all these years later.
 I’m so grateful.
 I’m full of gratitude to still have musical life today.
 Here I am talking to you, my friend – who loves music, just like me.
 And it connects us!
 We’re connected by the great spirit, I know this.
 We’re really connected through the music.

 Liberation Time is out on July the 16th.
 Pre-order the record – here.